spesml/spesml.github.io/2_Concepts/3_ModelingFramework/05_logical_viewpoint.md

 # Interface Behavior of Logical Components
 As already mentioned, also the logical viewpoint is based on the concepts of the [universal interface model](https://spesml.github.io/concepts/modeling_framework/uim.html) and it’s mapping to SysML.
-This means, that interfaces of logical components consist of a _syntactical_ and a _semantical_ interface. need to be assigned a _logical interface type_.
-This interface type again is defined as a set of _channels_.
+This means, that interfaces of logical components consist of a _syntactical_ and a _semantical_ interface.
+The _syntactical_ interfaces of logical components is modeled using _logical interfaces_ which are represented by `SysML Proxy Ports`. need to be assigned a _logical interface type.
+This interface type again is defined as a set of channels, represented by `SysML Channels`.
 This conceptual metamodel for logical interfaces can be seen in Figures 4:
 ![Logical Interface Type](/images/logical_viewpoint/logical-datatypes.png){:width="300" :class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}
 <div align="center"><b>Figure 4: </b><em>Conceptual Metamodel for syntactical interfaces of logical components.</em></div>